minkel27/MLX_ThermCam/README.md

       ---
     - Same but displays in its terminal and was in progress to livestream the image to a flask website

+Getframe error eems to actually be from the buffersize from one of the pixels having an error and rewriting, try increasing the buffer if this persist.

 Valuable links/tutorials/different paths